SCBuergel/ethereum-rps/README.md

 3. go to the folder in which you are creating your minimal node.js app
 4. in that folder install the express webserver: `npm install express`
 5. in that folder install the Ethereum web3 API: `npm install web3`
+6. on the machine which is exposing the geth RPC API (this is might not work on the ether.camp IDE as it requires a running and synced Ethereum node which takes several hours to donwload the blockchain) start geth via `geth --rpc --unlock 0xb21a357712d011149a1c2c452e8f9b021a72b42f console` (replace the account number with some account that has a few ether on it for testing)
+7. via IDE: replace:
+- node URL with sandbox URL (in app.js)
+- contract address (in app.js)
+- contract ABI (in ABI.json)